mathesar-foundation/mathesar/docs/docs/installation/build-from-source/index.md

 # Install Mathesar from source on Linux

+    !!! warning "Difficulty"
+        To follow this guide you need to have a good knowledge of Linux server administration, and be familiar with using the command line interface and some common utilities.

 ## Requirements

 - We've tested this on **Ubuntu**, but we expect it work on other Linux distros too.